AetherPrior/Multilingual-Sentence-Boundary-detection/README.md

 ### Dataset: ##

-#### Creation:
-Source for dataset TODO (check iwslt).
-The `notebooks` folder has the necessary notebooks for the dataset creation.

 #### Pre-built:

-Get the dataset here.
+Get the dataset [here](https://drive.google.com/drive/folders/10NcydjpBwjIOHrm0g87LYS7Ebs8xPPP4?usp=sharing).
 Store the dataset in any folder and provide the necessary arguments to the model

 The dataset folder structure is as follows: